owais-khan-zai/owais-khan-zai/README.md

 ## 🎯 Current Focus & Goals

-I'm currently mastering **advanced backend development** to build complex, production-ready web applications.
-My focus includes deepening expertise in **Node.js architecture**, **MongoDB optimization**, **secure authentication systems**, **API optimization**, and **caching strategies**.
-Alongside this, I'm actively building **multiple full-stack projects** across different domains - from e-commerce platforms to real-time applications - to expand my practical experience and create a diverse portfolio that demonstrates high-quality, professional web solutions.
+I'm currently diving deeper into advanced backend development so I can build more powerful, real‑world applications.
+Right now, I'm focusing on improving my understanding of Node.js architecture, MongoDB performance, secure authentication, API optimization, and caching techniques.
+Along the way, I'm also working on multiple full‑stack projects from e‑commerce platforms to real‑time apps.
+So I can gain practical experience and build a strong, professional portfolio that truly reflects what I can do.

 <br/>